cMancio00/DataMining/README.md

 9) exng - exercise induced angina (1 = yes; 0 = no)

-10) oldpeak - ST depression induced by exercise relative to rest
+10) oldpeak - ST depression induced by exercise relative to rest (mesured in millimiters)

 11) slope - the slope of the peak exercise ST segment (2 = upsloping; 1 = flat; 0 = downsloping)